2024 Solar Incentives Guide for Northbridge, MA - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+When thinking about solar incentives, you probably think of federal incentives first.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specific percentage of the cost of your solar system.

-To best understand how the ITC may apply to your situation, get in touch with your local Northbridge solar panel installer and request more information.
+To better understand exactly how much the ITC could save you, get in touch with your local Northbridge solar panel installer.

 State & Local Solar Incentives